qlik-oss/core-website/docs/services/mira.md

 !!!
 Note
     Mira uses the Kubernetes API to discover Qlik Associative Engines in a Kubernetes deployment.
     If RBAC is enabled in Kubernetes then Mira will need `view` access to the Kubernetes API.
+    If `MIRA_KUBERNETES_TARGET_NAMESPACE`
+    is set however it is enough to give Mira `view` access to the API for that specific namespace.

 ### Example of Kubernetes mode